martin-ottens/proto2testbed/baseimage-creation/README.md

    ```
    Optionally, use the `--size` parameter to set a size for the disk image (defaults to `4G`)
 3. After some minutes, the disk base-image was written to `</path/to/output-image.qcow2>`.
-   The created image can used with the `im-installer.py` script to install additional dependencies and make executable in a testbed.
+   The created image can be used with the `im-installer.py` script to install additional dependencies and make executable in a testbed.

 ### Manual Base-Image Creation via Serial Mode